Eladio Rodríguez

 Eladio Rodríguez González (July 27, 1864 – April 14, 1949) was a Galician language poet and author associated with the Galicia region of Spain.
 In 2001, he was honored in the Galician Literature Day.

+Background

+He was a Spanish lexicographer and writer in Galician and Spanish.
+He was one of the forty founding members of the Royal Galician Academy, which he presided over between 1926 and 1934.
+He was also the author of a dictionary, the "Diccionario enciclopedico Gallego-Castellano", to which he dedicated his whole life, highly valued for its ethnographic content that was published posthumously.